-All students in graduate Education programs (exception: Five Year BA-BS/MAT) are required to complete an electronic portfolio in their last semester in the program.
+All students in the MSED programs (Campus, Hybrid, and 5-Year) are required to complete an electronic portfolio in their last semester in the program.
 Work on the portfolio will be supervised by assigned professors; graduate students will be required to complete, submit, defend and pass their portfolio in order to be granted the Master's degree.
 The portfolio is a program requirement and will be evaluated according to the specific rubrics created for that project.
 The portfolio is a Pass/Fail and the award of the degree depends on the passing of the portfolio.
+Candidates who fail to present the portfolio in the last semester of regular coursework will be required to take additional coursework each semester until they successfully present the portfolio.
+They must successfully pass the portfolio requirement within 5 years of matriculation, or the degree will not be awarded.